simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 ## Other commands

+__COLIQ__
+_No possible parameter_
+Allows you to liquidate your company.
+It will be scrapped and you get to start over entirely with the same account.
+Refresh APEX after using it.
+Please note that this cannot be done too often, both for technical reasons and to prevent exploitation of the feature.
+Misuse of the COLIQ command may result in your account being (temporarily) banned!

 __CS__
 _No possible parameter_
 Allows you to create a new Screen.
 To call this command, you may use the “ADD” button at the top.
 Learn all about Screens in the APEX interface tutorial.